apache/airflow/BREEZE.rst

 Breeze cleanup
 --------------

-Breeze uses docker images heavily and those images are rebuild periodically.
-This might cause extra disk usage by the images.
-If you need to clean-up the images periodically you can run ``breeze setup cleanup`` command (by default it will skip removing your images before cleaning up but you can also remove the images to clean-up everything by adding ``--all``).
+Sometimes you need to cleanup your docker environment (and it is recommended you do that regularly).
+There are several reasons why you might want to do that.

+Breeze uses docker images heavily and those images are rebuild periodically and might leave dangling, unused images in docker cache.
+This might cause extra disk usage.
+Also running various docker compose commands (for example running tests with ``breeze testing tests``) might create additional docker networks that might prevent new networks from being created.
+Those networks are not removed automatically by docker-compose.
+Also Breeze uses it's own cache to keep information about all images.

+All those unused images, networks and cache can be removed by running ``breeze cleanup`` command.
+By default it will not remove the most recent images that you might need to run breeze commands, but you can also remove those breeze images to clean-up everything by adding ``--all`` command (note that you will need to build the images again from scratch - pulling from the registry might take a while).

+Breeze will ask you to confirm each step, unless you specify ``--answer yes`` flag.

 Those are all available flags of ``cleanup`` command:

 .. image:: ./images/breeze/output_cleanup.svg
   :target: https://raw.githubusercontent.com/apache/airflow/main/images/breeze/output_cleanup.svg
   :width: 100%
-  :alt: Breeze setup cleanup
+  :alt: Breeze cleanup

 Running arbitrary commands in container
 ---------------------------------------